The Studio UI is comprised of a few areas:

 - Layer list: The layers list is on the left contains both the pages and the artboards with all layers.

 - Inspector: The inspector is on the right side of Studio and contains all the properties for the selected layer(s), it will adapt to show all the options you need.

 Toolbar and shortcuts

-At the top of your Studio screen, you’ll find the tools below.
+At the top of your Studio screen, you’ll find the tools included in the table below.
 These are contextual tools that extend the behavior of the primary tool.
 We've also compiled a comprehensive list of Studio shortcuts in our Knowledge Base.

 |Text||T||Use the drop-down menu from the selector tool to choose the text tool.
 Once you click on the canvas, a new text layer will be inserted.
 Double clicking a text layer from the select mode will go into text mode.

 While in text mode or when a text layer is selected, the inspector on the right side of Studio changes to show you all the properties that apply to text.
 Here you can change the color, font, style, alignment and many more options.

 |Image||I||Use the drop-down menu from the selector tool to choose the image tool.
 Go to insert and choose image or drag and drop an image inside the canvas.|